-In August 1975 AK was studying keyboards at Berkeley School of Music and I was teaching at South Boston High School.
-AK received a phone call from Rockford, whom we had met the previous summer north of San Diego.
-The three of us had shared an acid trip on Moonlight Beach.
+In August 1975 AK stupied keyboards at Berkeley School of Music and I was driving taxi, but I had been hired to be a substitute by the Boston School Committee.
+As a substitute at South Boston High School.
+The epicenter of the Anti-Bussing Movement.
+Two weeks before Labor Day AK received a phone call from Rockford, whom we had met the previous summer north of San Diego.
+The three of us had shared several acid trips on Moonlight Beach.
 The Pacific roared with motorcycle waves and a seal had spoken to us in a trance.
 There has been a girl with blonde hair.
 She had big breasts.
 It was a nude beach.
 None of us wore a thing.
-After we came down Alan announced that the blonde and he were heading north to San Francisco.
+After we came down, Alan announced that the blonde and he were heading north to San Francisco.
 I would have joined him, if AK hadn't talked me into returning to Boston.

-During the recent phone conversation with AK Rockford had explained that the Haight had been overrun by junkies, speed freaks, and scammers.
+During his recent phone conversation with AK, Rockford had explained that the Haight had been overrun by junkies, speed freaks, and scammers.

-"A very uncool place, but Nona said that Woodstock was cool."
+"A very uncool place, but Nona said that Woodstock was cool.
+She's from New Jersey."
 Nona had replaced the blonde.

 AK said we should go there and the next weekend AK and I drove west from Boston in his Firebird.

 Rockford's house was a renovated chicken coop by Tannery Brook.
 Nona was Euro-Asian exotic with long black hair and a Balinese legong dancer's body.
-Her New Jersey nasal grate trumped by her beauty.
-That night Joe Cocker was playing at the Jotous Lake, a small bar on the main road.
-Wesmoked hash and then walked down the wooded side street to the Joyous Lake.
-It was crowded with hippie die-hards and free spirited women.
+Her beauty refused to be trumped by her nasal New Jersey accent.
+He made his money as a stret musician.
+Nona played tambourine.
+A good tambourine.
+That night Joe Cocker was playing at the Joyous Lake, a small bar on the main road.
+We smoked hash and then walked down the wooded side street to the small club, crowded with hippie die-hards and free spirited women.

 "You gotta go."